dmehrab06/abm-migration-model/README.md

+Update on Oct 19,2025: This README  is outdated.
+Please see the `version-2` branch

 ## Agent-based model python script for estimating migration flow from a conflict-induced country

 This is a Python script for estimating daily migration from a conflict-induced region.
 The inputs are conflict data and a synthetic population.
 The output is time series data with migration estimates from each region.